-8. This guidance is set out over three sections.
-Section 2 addresses the establishment and effectiveness of the audit committee.
-Section 3 summarises the committee's roles and responsibilities and Section 4 provides an overview of communications with shareholders.
+effectiveness of the audit commi ttee.
+Section 3 summarises the e committee's roles and communications with

 Section 2: Establishment and effectiveness of the audit committee

 Establishment and terms of reference

 - 9. The board should establish an audit committee of at least three, or in the case of smaller companies1 two, members.
 These should be independent non-executive directors. - 10.
 The main role and responsibilities of the audit committee should be set out in written terms of reference tailored to the particular circumstances of the company.2 - 11.
 The audit committee and board should review annually the effectiveness of the audit committee.